zsliu98/GOC-VRPTW/README.md

 # GOC-VRPTW
 Implement Genetic Algorithm on Vehicle Routing Problem with Time Windows, Recharging Stations and other Constraints
 ## Code Structure
-- main.py: run this will start the genetic algorithm directly, before this you may take a look at the parameter statement; also, if you want to restart the algorithm please all `controller.pkl` and `nature*.pkl` in `save_dir`
+- main.py: run this will start the genetic algorithm directly, before this you may take a look at the parameter statement; also, if you want to restart the algorithm please delete all `controller.pkl` and `nature*.pkl` in `save_dir`
+- test.py: read the best route from `save_dir` and present it
 - data: store the data, include `input_distance-time.csv`, `input_node.xlsx` and `input_vehicle_type.xlsx`, the output will also be put here by default
 - tools: include several tools used in this programme
     - data_taker.py: take data from data folder